Crispy Fried Pita Chips

 Servings 4

-These homemade fried pita bread chips can be made in 10 minutes using three ingredients: pita bread, oil, and salt.
+These homemade fried pita bread chips are ultra crispy and can be made in 10 minutes using three ingredients: pita bread, oil, and salt.

 Ingredients